Economy added 145,000 jobs in December

 The government’s monthly jobs report, released Friday by the Bureau of Labor Statistics, also showed that the nation’s unemployment rate remains unchanged, at a 50-year low of 3.5 percent.

+Wage growth fell below the 3-percent mark for the first time since July 2018.
+Hourly wages rose by just 3 cents in December, or 2.9 percent annually, having gained steadily for the past three years.

-Friday’s figures mark the ninth straight year that the economy has added close to 2 million jobs, part of a record economic expansion that just entered its 11th year.
-The economy added a monthly average of 180,000 jobs through November, compared to 223,000 per month in 2018.
+While Friday’s figures mark the ninth straight year that the economy has added more than 2 million jobs, employment gains for 2019 represent the slowest annual pace since 2011.
+The economy added a monthly average of 176,000 jobs in 2019, compared to 223,000 per month in 2018.

 "We shouldn’t be panicked or surprised when the jobs numbers swing and miss," said Steve Rick, chief economist at CUNA Mutual Group.
 "Until we begin to see miss after miss regularly, one less-than-stellar jobs report shouldn’t cause any major concerns.
 We really only need to add 100,000 jobs per month to keep pace with population growth, so when you keep that in mind and look at the jobs data over the past year, the labor market looks even more impressive."